llvm/llvm-project/clang/docs/SafeBuffers.rst

   never be converted to C++) or with the code that simply haven't been converted yet.

-Interoperation with unsafe code code may require a lot of suppressions.
+Interoperation with unsafe code may require a lot of suppressions.
 You are encouraged to introduce "unsafe wrapper functions" for various unsafe operations that you need to perform regularly.